tasat31/t31lab/docs/index.md

 ## Guide Book

-* Django
+* Python and Django
 * OSMC
-* Arm cortex and FPGA or DRP
+* ARM and Accelerator
 * OpenRISC
-* Software Defined Radio
+* SDR as Cognitive machines

 ## Appendix